-Each Advent Season, Northridgers give generously and directly to the Two Pencils Campaign, earmarking donations to key local, domestic and global Missions that we’ve supported for years!
+Each Advent, Northridgers give to the Two Pencils Campaign, earmarking donations to key local, domestic and global missions that we’ve supported for years.
 A few of these missions include:

 - Arrow Outreach–A global partner for ministry in Juarez, Mexico since 2003.